Learning Piano as an Adult

 Maybe your schedule is restrictive, or you don’t have a piano teacher nearby.
 Or maybe you want to see if you’ll even like lessons before committing a lot of time and money to it.
 Hoffman Academy is here to help!
-Whether you’re and adult learner who is completely new to piano or haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
+Whether you’re and adult learner who is completely new to piano or began learning as a child but haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
 You’ll not only play songs – you’ll also learn:

 - to break down the steps for learning the pieces you want to play